juliocmarinho/PicPayChallenge/README.md

 # BackEnd PicPay Challenge

-Este é um sistema RESTful desenvolvido em Spring Boot para lidar com as funcionalidades do desafio proposto pelo PicPay.
+This is a RESTful system developed in Spring Boot to handle functionalities as proposed in the PicPay challenge.
-O desafio pode ser visto em: https://github.com/PicPay/picpay-desafio-backend.
+The challenge can be viewed at: https://github.com/PicPay/picpay-desafio-backend.

-## Funcionalidades Principais
+## Main Features

-- Cadastro de usuários com validação de CPF/CNPJ e e-mail únicos no sistema.
+- User registration with validation of unique CPF/CNPJ and email in the system.
-- Transferência de dinheiro entre usuários e lojistas.
+- Money transfer between users and merchants.
-- Consulta de saldo antes da transferência para validar se o usuário possui fundos suficientes.
+- Checking account balance before transfer to validate if the user has sufficient funds.
-- Consulta a um serviço autorizador externo antes de finalizar a transferência.
+- Query to an external authorization service before finalizing the transfer.
-- Notificação por e-mail ou SMS no recebimento de pagamento.
-(Ainda em Testes)
+- Notification via email or SMS upon receiving payment.
+(Still in Testing)

-## Requisitos
+## Requirements

 - Java 17
 - Maven
 - Spring Boot 3.1.5

-## Dependências
+## Dependencies

 - `spring-boot-starter-data-jpa`
 - `spring-boot-starter-web`